connctd/docs/docs/content/graphql/connectors.md

 ### Instantiate Connector

 Using a service token, connectors can be instantiated with the following mutation.
-It requires two arguments: the installation ID you which to instantiate and the customer configuration parameters defined by the connector.
+It requires two arguments: the ID of the installation you would like to instantiate and the customer configuration parameters defined by the connector.
 If the connector does not require any configuration parameters, you can send an empty array.

 ### Example 5